Premier Exhibitions: RMS Titanic Inc.

 The first Titanic expedition began in July 1987 and was financed by Titanic Ventures Limited Partnership, Oceanic Research & Exploration.
 These co-partners led a $6 million expedition to the ship, and recovered artifacts 12,850 ft beneath the surface of the North Atlantic.
 Co-founder and RMS Titanic Chairman Tulloch (1944–2004), owner of the largest BMW dealership in the U.S., led five of the expeditions.
 In order to recover artifacts, the expedition team completed 32 dives to Titanic in the Nautile, a deep-diving submersible chartered by Oceanic Research and Exploration in a partnership with the French Research Institute IFREMER.
 This is the greatest number of deep-sea dives ever completed for any televised project.
 The company had an OTC ticker symbol of SOST.
 In 1994 it won a Virginia court order to get salvor-in-possession rights to the ship.

 In 1998, the company reported net income of $4 million on almost $10 million in revenues.
 The following year, revenue dropped to $6.4 million, resulting in a slight loss.

 When Tulloch died in 2004, he was lauded by the Titanic International Society, whose president said of him, "He has done more to preserve the memory of Titanic than anyone else".
 In 1992, the company, through a reverse merger, formed itself as RMS Titanic Inc. Tulloch co-led operations on the Titanic in 1993, 1994, 1996, and 1998 along with Paul-Henri Nargeolet who led the IFREMER dive team.

 G. Michael Harris opened the first permanent Titanic exhibition on April 10, 1999; in Orlando, though it did not feature artifacts recovered from the wreck.
 It was claimed to be the largest Titanic exhibition in the world, located in Orlando, Florida; he sold it to Premier Exhibitions in 2012.
 Harris was the expedition leader in the summer of 2000 with over 120 hours on the wreck of Titanic and made eleven dives in the Russian Deep Diving Mir submersibles MIR1 and MIR2.
 The 2000 expedition included the last crewed salvage dives to the Titanic, but was the most successful from an artifact recovery operations standpoint.
 Harris also found some perfume bottles from the Titanic on August 2, 2000, in the Mir2 Russian submersible along with his Director of Operations, David Walker.

-The television documentary “Return to the Titanic….LIVE”, hosted by Telly Savalas, was shown in 27 countries in 1987.
+The television documentary Return to the Titanic….LIVE, hosted by Telly Savalas, was shown in 27 countries in 1987.
 A feature was the supposed live opening of the assistant purser's safe on television.

 RMS Titanic and Premier continued to be involved in litigation over the matter.

-On October 21, 2023, Titanic: The Exhibition, a museum in National Harbor, Maryland, is a museum which features sculptures, models, and artifacts recovered from the Wreck of the RMS Titanic.
+Opened on October 21, 2023, Titanic: The Exhibition is a museum in National Harbor, Maryland, which features sculptures, models, and artifacts recovered from the wreck of the RMS Titanic.
 The museum is owned by RMS Titanic Inc in the United States.